Microchips Save Lives!

 - All East Bay SPCA animals available for adoption are microchipped.

-- If you have a pet that is not microchipped, we offer microchipping at our full-service Veterinary Clinic (with an appointment), and at our Drop-In Vaccine Clinic.
+- If you have a pet that is not microchipped, we offer microchipping at our full-service Veterinary Clinic (with an appointment), and at our Vaccine Clinics.
 It can also be done during spay/neuter surgery.
 Microchip fees at our facilities include: implantation of the chip, initial registration in the HomeAgain database, and an ID tag.
 Please note that future changes of address or ownership are not included, but you are provided with a certificate as well as change-of-address forms.